 Chile's President Bachelet presents bill to boost pensions

 Chilean President Michelle Bachelet announced on Wednesday evening that she was sending to Congress a bill that would dramatically increase the size of public pensions in the face of growing opposition to the nation's current system.
-The bill would include an increase in the amount of savings held collectively, a new 5 percent payroll tax, and a corresponding boost in retirement savings.
+FILE PHOTO: Chile's President Michelle Bachelet speaks during a meeting with her cabinet at the presidential palace of Cerro Castillo in Vina del Mar, Chile March 24, 2017.

 Discussions